-Janet Deleuse Designer Earrings available
+Janet Deleuse Designer Earrings

 The French word Peridot, pronounced ‘pear-ee-dough’ was given to the beautiful green gemstone by the French mineralogist by the name of Hauy.
 The origin of the word Peridot is unknown to date.

-Janet Deleuse Designer Peridot Earrings
+Janet Deleuse Designer Peridot Pendant and Earrings

 It was written that Peridot was discovered by pirates and called the greenish, yellow gem Topaz because the stone was found on the island of Topazios in the Red Sea.
 Surrounded by shark infested water this small and desolate island, where nothing grows due to lack of fresh water and the heat is unbearable, was the only ancient source of Peridot.